top of page

 About Deb

 Dr. Deb Mashek, PhD is an experienced business advisor, professor, higher education administrator, and national nonprofit executive.
+She is the author of the book Collabor(h)ate: How to build incredible collaborative relationships at work (even if you’d rather work alone).

 Named one of the Top 35 Women in Higher Education by Diverse: Issues in Higher Education,